mdbootstrap/bootstrap-hover-dropdown/README.md

 ## Introduction

-A simple plugin to enable twitter bootstrap dropdowns to activate on hover and provide a nice user experience.
+A simple plugin to enable Bootstrap dropdowns to activate on hover and provide a nice user experience.

 The dropdowns are dismissed after a configurable delay.
 This fixes an issue that can instantly close your nav because of a 1px gap between the button/nav item that activated the dropdown and the actual dropdown.
 It is also generally a better user experience, as users are not punished by going 1 pixel outside of the dropdown, which would instantly close the nav without a delay.

-**Note:** The HTML markup is the same as with any other Twitter Bootstrap dropdown.
+**Note:** The HTML markup is the same as with any other Bootstrap dropdown.
 This will not interfere with Bootstrap's default activate-on-click method (i.e. this plugin combined with Bootstrap's default behavior work well to support both the ideal experience on desktop and mobile).

 ## Installation